gboehl/econpizza/docs/hank.rst

 There is **experimental** support for heterogenous agent models.
 So far only one distribution is implemented.

+The provided example is the same model as used by Auclert et al., 2022, which is documented `in a notebook here <https://github.com/shade-econ/sequence-jacobian/blob/master/notebooks/hank.ipynb>`_ and given in the appendix of their paper.

+There are some deviations:

+ * a monetary policy rule with interest rate inertia
+ * the zero lower bound on nominal interest rates
+ * the NK-Phillips Curve is the conventional nonlinear Phillips Curve as derived from Rothemberg pricing Detailscan be found in the section on the `yaml` file `right below <https://econpizza.readthedocs.io/en/latest/tutorial.html#the-yaml-file>`_.

+The following code block simulates the example model:
 .. code-block:: python

     from grgrlib import pplot